-Connecting Texas Southmost College students to resources in our community
+Connecting YOU to the resources in the community

 The Texas Southmost College Community Resource Guide was originally envisioned, compiled, and published through the Carl D. Perkins V 2019 Comprehensive Local Needs Assessment process.
 This resource manual is available to the TSC community with support from the Carl D. Perkins Grant and the TSC Student Services division.
-The resource guide may be viewed or download via the link above, or accessed through the online guide below.
+The resource guide may be viewed or downloaded below via the link or accessed through the online guide.

 *Please note that some organizations provide multiple support services and will appear in each category for which they offer services.